 In the 1940s, people had their own problems, and many Lawrence county residents had to make hard choices.
 The General Store is how they got their groceries and news many times.
 The headline newspapers and magazines would tell of the war effort and the threat of certain doomsday predictions.
 This period also had to make products go to shelves like those at Ike's shop.
 The mechanization of the food system was putting advertisements on all kinds of products; many of these advertisement items can be seen today at Ike's Amish Depot and General Store!

 Oldies but Goodies

-Enter in your address from where you are coming from and get directions to Ike's Amish Depot and General Store.
-We have a link below to the Google maps directory for Ike's Amish Depot and see if any changes from our information.
-See the Facebook link above to message the store directly or call 1-931-829-2029 or email - email@example.com to check on updated hours or special dates.
+Enter your address from where you are coming from and get directions to Ike's Amish Depot and General Store.
+We have a link below to the Google maps directory for Ike's Amish Depot and see if there are any changes from our information.
+See the Facebook link to message the store directly or call 1-931-829-2029 or email - firstname.lastname@example.org to check on updated hours or special dates.